rschristopher/rschristopher.github.io/src/criticisms/scalability.md

 ## In the year 2140

-Let us continue from the earlier essay:
+Let us continue from our earlier essay:
  [In the Year 2140](../bitcoin-as-money/in-the-year-2140.md).
 If Bitcoin has survived this long, it will have proven itself true.
 The world will be a vastly different place,